 If you're a Renegade who saved the Council in the first game, during their little chat with you in Anderson's office (because, come on, who picked Udina for Councilor?) they dismiss everything you stirred up in the first game and then condescendingly offer to reinstate you as a Spectre, clearly meant to placate Shepard and remove her as an annoyance by sending her back into the Terminus Systems.
 You can say that you'd be honored, or tell them to go screw themselves.

 Shepard: The Council offered to reinstate me as a Spectre.
 I told them where they could stick it.

 If you picked Anderson, he complains in the second game that he never wanted to be a politician.
 It would've been nice if we had more choices than "tired old soldier" and "jackass."

-Anyone leading the distraction team got one during the suicide mission after the first segment.
+The right person leading the distraction team gets one during the suicide mission after the first segment.
 "Suppressing fire!
 Don't let anything through that door!"

 A loyal Jack or Samara will get one at the end of the barrier sequence.
 Blowing away every Collector and seeker in the room.

 The Collector ship raid is somewhat of a CMOA for EDI; before that point she's mostly there for exposition purposes, and then she hijacks the Collector ship to save you, very quickly deduces important information on the Collectors and both works out and reveals the fact the raid was set-up by her creators.
 Considering that it was Harbinger who was behind the attack, EDI defeated him in cyberwarfare.

 If Jack survives the suicide mission, as you walk by her as she helps with repairs to the Normandy, she gives you a respectful nod, and you realize she's gone from being an emotionally scarred, near-psychotic sociopath to someone who actually gives a damn about the rest of humanity.